 If you have PCOS symptoms, see your doctor.
 Your doctor will review your medical history and assess your physical symptoms, weight and BMI (body mass index).
 They may also recommend certain tests to rule out other conditions.

-PCOS may be diagnosed if you have two or more of the following signs or symptoms:
+PCOS may be diagnosed if you have 2 or more of the following symptoms:

 • irregular or no periods

-• features of ‘clinical androgen excess’ (e.g. pimples and excess hair growth) or higher than normal androgen levels (shown in a blood test) - androgens are male-type hormones
+• features of ‘clinical androgen excess’, such as pimples and excess hair growth, or higher than normal androgen levels (shown in a blood test)

 A blood test for anti-müllerian hormone (AMH) level can be done instead of an ultrasound.